michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 16. Thus the last shall be first, and the first last; for many are the called, but few the chosen.

-17. NOW Jeshu was about to go up to Urishlem, and he took his twelve disciples by themselvesBetween him and themselves. in the way, and said to them,
+17. NOW Jeshu was about to go up to Urishlem, and he took his twelve disciples by themselves

 18. Behold, we go up to Urishlem, and the Son of man is betrayed to the chief priests and to the scribes, and they shall condemn him to the death;